Hi, I am a graduate student in the University of Michigan mainly interested in algebraic and complex geometry. My advisor is Mircea Mustaţă.

 Given a proper toric variety and a line bundle on it, we describe the morphism on singular cohomology given by the cup product with the Chern class of that line bundle in terms of the data of the associated fan.
 Using that, we relate the local cohomological dimension of an affine toric variety with the Lefschetz morphism on the singular cohomology of a projective toric variety of one dimension lower.
 As a corollary, we show that the local cohomological defect is not a combinatorial invariant.
 We also produce numerous examples of toric varieties in every dimension with any possible local cohomological defect, by showing that the local cohomological defect remains unchanged under taking a pyramid.

-(5) Local cohomology and singular cohomology of toric varieties via mixed Hodge modules, (with Sridhar Venkatesh), available at arXiv
+(5) Local cohomology and singular cohomology of toric varieties via mixed Hodge modules, (with Sridhar Venkatesh), submitted. (arXiv)

 (See Abstract)